brightquasar/Final_project_from_scratch_D4/README.md

-This is a complete remake, and yet, using ANY constraints other than allowing auto-layout to run automatically (add missing constraints) resutls in the second label not appearing.
+This is a complete remake, and yet, using ANY constraints other than allowing auto-layout to run automatically (add missing constraints) results in the second label not appearing.
 Only a third label (sans constraints) will show.
 Go figure.
 At least I got in some practice, which was needed, as the prior project was totally hacked from the XML given as an example (which took some doing, and, I would not have done it had Xcode not refused to allow me to drag a cell onto the scrollView)